pudly/schmopera-hugo/content/articles/stardust-a-strong-highlight-of-poc-talent.md

 postamble = "[_Stardust_](https://heliosopera.com/projects/stardust/) has three more performances, December 6, 11, and 13."
 preamble = ""
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1607196695/media/2020/12/sqSD_1JohndelosSantosKeithBrowning_egyxdw.jpg"
-primary_image_credit = ""
+primary_image_credit = "Image: Keith Browning/John de los Santos."
 related_articles = []
 related_companies = ["scene/companies/helios-opera.md"]
 related_people = ["scene/people/felix-jarrar.md", "scene/people/victoria-davis.md"]
-short_description = "It is a journey that does evolve over the course of the three songs, and textually speaking it is such an interesting journey I honestly wish there were more songs devoted to it." slug = "stardust-a-strong-highlight-of-poc-talent" title = "Stardust a Strong Highlight of POC Talent" youtube_url = ""
+short_description = "It is a journey that does evolve over the course of the three songs, and textually speaking it is such an interesting journey I honestly wish there were more songs devoted to it." slug = "stardust-a-strong-highlight-of-poc-talent" title = "Stardust a strong highlight of POC talent" youtube_url = ""

 +++